Omar-MK-20/Cart-Tech/README.md

 # Cart-Tech

+You are viewing the development branch (`dev`).
+Latest features and breaking changes land here; `main` is kept stable.

-Cart-Tech is an in-progress e-commerce frontend built with Next.js 15 and React 19.
-It targets a clean, modern UI using Radix UI primitives, Tailwind CSS v4, and Lucide icons.
-The app integrates with an external commerce API and supports images from `ecommerce.routemisr.com` for products, brands, and categories.
+Cart-Tech is an in-progress e-commerce frontend built with Next.js 15 and React 19 using Radix UI, Tailwind CSS v4, and Lucide icons.
+The app integrates with an external commerce API and supports images from `ecommerce.routemisr.com`.

-- **Status**: Work-in-progress
-- **Active development branch**: `dev` (latest features land here first)
-- **Default branch**: `main`

 ## Tech Stack